theramiyer/blog/content/post/2016/honourable-members-of-jury-part-two.md

 So that was about the bad debating sessions.

 I believe in ending things on a brighter note.
-So [another post]({{< relref "honourable-members-of-jury-part-three" >}}) would follow, which would talk about the good stuff I experienced in those two days.
+So [another post]({{< ref "honourable-members-of-jury-part-three" >}}) would follow, which would talk about the good stuff I experienced in those two days.
 Until then, take care.